4265 San Felipe # 1000

 Class Action Lawsuit Settlements

-How Much Do Lead Plaintiffs Get in a Class Action Lawsuit?
+How Much Money Do You Get from a Class Action Lawsuit?

 This varies depending on a number of factors, including case complexity and whether or not the case is appealed.
 However, the average range is around two to three years.
 Some of the more straightforward class actions have been resolved in as few as six months, while others can take much longer than three years.
 Your attorney should be able to give you an estimate of how long your claim might take.